Garrett McNamara's 100-foot wave | Surfing on an obsession

 While the world was still watching the breathtaking outcome, Garrett McNamara hadn’t abandoned his original dream: the mythical 100-foot wave he saw years before in the photo.
 In the main time, Nazaré became famous in the surfing world, and many professional surfers started to “invade” the place.
 There were well-known names such as Maya Gabeira and Kai Lenny, and McNamara offered them his knowledge when asked about it.
 In January 2013, the underwater canyon erupted with an estimated 100-foot wave, and Garrett didn’t miss the appointment.
 Again, the video went viral, and Garrett’s career entered the legend.

 Garrett McNamara had dedicated all his life to the sport of surfing.
-It’s not sure if his obsession drove him to things like happiness or interior peace.
+It’s unclear whether his obsession drove him to happiness or interior peace.
 At this level, there’s always more to achieve for an agonist grown with this type of mentality.
-What’s sure is that this dream drove him to his goals: surfing one of the biggest waves ever, converting his beloved Nazaré into the world’s preeminent big-wave surfing destination.
+What’s sure is that this dream drove him to his goals: surfing one of the most giant waves ever, converting his beloved Nazaré into the world’s preeminent big-wave surfing destination.